seL4/docs/Benchmarking_guide.md

 ### How to use
- Set "Maximum number of tracepoints" in Kconfig (seL4 &gt; seL4 System Parameters) to a non-zero value.
+ Set "Maximum number of tracepoints" in Kconfig (seL4
+> seL4 System Parameters) to a non-zero value.

 Wrap the regions you wish to time with TRACE_POINT_START(i) and TRACE_POINT_STOP(i) where i is an integer from 0 to 1 less than the